mconnor/mconnor.github.io/resume-short.md

 #### Developer @ EVIDON/CrownPeak `Sandy, UT (remote) July 2017 - Aug.
 2018`

-- Took ownership of legacy code base to implement [AdChoices][adchoices] product clients serving VAST 3 advertising via the IMA Client-side SDK.
+- Took ownership of legacy code base to enable [AdChoices][adchoices] product for clients serving VAST 3 advertising via the IMA Client-side SDK.
-- Notified and corresponded with  [Google IMA SDK Developers][imaforum] to fix bugs with their technology which was not meeting promised capabilities - upon which fixes were made that impacted the whole industry.
+- Corresponded with  [Google IMA SDK Developers][imaforum] to fix bugs with their technology which was not meeting promised capabilities - resulting in fixes that impacted the whole industry.
 - Developed a [VPAID][vpaid] solution for client’s serving legacy VAST 2 advertising
 - Implemented new designs of product overlay
 - Worked with clients directly to help them integrate the company’s product